hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

   * LHS and RHS are coerced to Numeric
   * Operation fails if LHS or RHS are not Integer or coercion failed

+Note that `%` is not supported for `Float` as this creates very confusing results.

 ### << operator

 * Performs an append if the LHS is an `Array`